tinyclub/linux-lab/README.md

 **Note**:

-* real graphic boot require LCD and keyboard drivers, the above boards work well, with linux v5.1, `raspi3` and `malta` has tty0 console but without keyboard input.
+* real graphic boot require LCD and keyboard drivers, the above boards work well, with Linux v5.1, `raspi3` and `malta` has tty0 console but without keyboard input.

 * new buildroot config files set tty console to serial with (`BR2_TARGET_GENERIC_GETTY_PORT="ttyAMA0"`), to enable console with G=1, please change the `getty` line in `/etc/inittab`, for example, replace `ttyAMA0` with `console`, we can also simply switch to the serial console via the Qemu 'View' menu.